jkmrto/website/content/posts/docker-with-erlang-distributed.md

        valid_lft forever preferred_lft forever
 ```

 The ip for the second node is `172.26.0.2`.
-Now we sould we able to retrieve the directions for this two hosts launching a new docekr connected to the same network but not having the same alias
+Now we should be able to retrieve the directions for this two hosts launching a new docker connected to the same network:

 ```Elixir
 # Node 3